-WARNING: Riding with an improperly adjusted wheel quick release can allow the wheel to wobble or disengage from the bicycle, causing damage to the bicycle, and serious injury or death to the rider.
-Therefore:

-- Ask your dealer to help you make sure you know how to install and removed your wheels safely. - Understand and apply the correct technique for clamping your wheel in place with a quick release. - c.
-Each time, before your ride, check that the wheel is securely clamped.
+- WARNING: Riding with an improperly adjusted wheel guick release can allow the wheel to wobble or disengage from the bicycle, causing damage to the bicycle, and serious injury or death to the rider.
+Therefore: - Ask your dealer to help you make sure you know how to install and removed your a. wheels safely. - Understand and apply the correct technique for clamping your wheel in place with a b. quick release. - Each time, before your ride, check that the wheel is securely clamped. c.